 New Hampshire Labor Laws require that employers must comply with state overtime regulations under New Hampshire Minimum Wage Law, as well as the Fair Labor Standards Act (FLSA).

 New Hampshire Overtime Law requires that eligible workers must receive overtime compensation for all hours worked over 40 in a workweek.
-New Hampshire Overtime Laws apply to all employees working in the state, with a few exceptions including those who are classified as exempt under their FLSA status.
+New Hampshire Overtime Laws apply to all employees working in the state, with a few exceptions including those classified as exempt under certain FLSA statuses.

 Employers may define a workweek as any seven-consecutive-day cycle.
 The cycle must begin and end on the same day and time every week.
 If an employer does not define a workweek, then the workweek should default to a typical calendar week of Sunday through Saturday.

-Employees who are eligible for overtime pay shall be compensated at a rate of 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.
+Employees eligible for overtime pay shall be compensated at a rate of 1.5 times the employee's regular rate of pay for all hours worked over 40 in a workweek.

 Below is an example of a standard overtime rate calculation in New Hampshire.